Analysis of parallel Schwarz algorithms for time-harmonic problems using block Toeplitz matrices: The one-dimensional problem

-Before proving convergence of the Schwarz algorithm, we first utilise \Cref{theorem:LimitingSpectrum} to provide a useful intermediary result, which will also aid our analysis in the two-dimensional case. \begin{lemma}[Limiting spectral radius and sufficient conditions for convergence] The following relation holds:
+Before proving convergence of the parallel Schwarz algorithm, we first utilise the key result of \Cref{theorem:LimitingSpectrum}, on the limiting spectrum of $\mathcal{T}_{1d}$, to provide a useful intermediary lemma.
+This intermediary result will also aid our analysis in the two-dimensional case to follow in \Cref{sec:2dcase}. \begin{lemma}[Limiting spectral radius and sufficient conditions for convergence] The following relation holds:

 and thus the convergence factor $R_{1d} \vcentcolon= \lim_{N\rightarrow\infty} \rho({\cal T}_{1d})$ of the Schwarz algorithm as the number of subdomains tends to infinity verifies

 Further, consider the change of variables